How to Run A/B Tests on Your Website

 Imagine, for example, that you’re adding a new Call To Action (CTA) to your landing page.
 You’re not sure what design will work best, but you’ve narrowed the choices down to two options.
-If you set up an A/B test, you can track which CTA your visitors respond better to, by measuring how many clicks each version gets.
+If you set up an A/B test, you can track which CTA your visitors respond to better, by measuring how many clicks each version gets.

-That’s just a basic example, and in practice you can use A/B testing to measure all kinds of variables.
+That’s just a basic example.
+In practice you can use A/B testing to measure all kinds of variables.
 In fact, A/B testing is something you can benefit from in a broad range of situations, whether it’s for a website, a product design, an email campaign, or something else entirely.